Phil Castang MBE

 Digital Content Executive

-Abbie works as part of the communications team, managing content for the website and for MFY's social media.
-She has a background in performing arts and many years' experience in marketing and communications.
-She also recently completed her CIM Level 4 qualification.
+Abbie works as part of the communications team, mainly managing all digital content, such as the website, email marketing and social media.
+She also assists in traditional marketing promotion for our events.
+Abbie has a background in performing arts, and many years' experience in marketing and communications.
+She has also completed her CIM Level 4 qualification and is currently completing the CIM Level 6.

 Margaret joined Music for Youth as a Trustee in 2018 and was appointed Chair in January 2021.
 Margaret’s love of music and belief that all young people should have access to music led to her interest in Music for Youth.
 She passionately believes that creating a diverse and inclusive environment which enables young people to thrive is vital and the opportunity for young people to participate in music is often a life-changing experience.
 Margaret has over 40 years experience in financial services, domestically and internationally and is an independent non-executive director of a leading UK bank.